inesusvet/tests-talk/PITCHME.md

     assert foobar(1, 2)
 ```

++++
+@title[Trustworthy]

+## Trustworthy

+- It's better to make new tests.
+Not modify existent
+- Separate unittests from integration
+- Get rid of _brittle_ tests
+- Which values to check?
+Those which are real
+- Build tests with no logic (`if`, `for`)
+- Know difference between *Whitebox* vs *Blackbox*
+- Trust coverage only if you trust your tests

 ---
-@title[Maintainable]

-## Maintainable

-- Do stateless tests.
-Start with a blank page _each time_
-- Don't do cross-dependencies, any caches and _magic_
-- Don't do cross-calls of test from the other test
-- Isolate things accurately (stub vs mock)
-- Test different layers of abstractions separately
-- Build your helpers
-- Do atomic tests.
-One test - one assertion

-+++
 @title[Maintainable: Helpers]

 ### Use helpers, Luke